chrisbao/MSFin/README.md

    ​

-## Configure the communication between webjob and O365 tenant
+## Configure the communication between WebJob and O365 tenant

 1. Create self-certificate.